 Nowadays, companies are subject to some AML compliance laws to reduce money laundering activities.
 Companies pay fines if these laws are not followed.
 More and more companies are using financial technologies such as Transaction Monitoring to monitor their customers' possible money laundering and terrorist financing activities and to comply with AML laws.

-What are Positive False Alarms?
+What Are Positive False Alarms?

 AML Transaction monitoring is software that monitors financial transactions to identify potential money laundering practices.
 Transaction monitoring systems can increase a financial institution's ability to detect suspicious activity faster and more effectively.
 In financial transactions, Transaction Monitoring marks the transaction or group of transactions as a warning when any customer performs a possible transaction, and these alarms should be considered for further investigation.
 Not all suspicious alerts created by Transaction Monitoring may be actual risk alarms.
 These alarms are called False Positive Alarms.
 A human researcher should then review each alarm.
 Suspicious Activity Report (SAR) files are generated for these alerts, but creating a SAR report for False Positive Alarms is unnecessary, so False Positive is an inefficient alert for financial institutions.

-What does SAR mean?
+What Does SAR Mean?

 As mentioned above, the Suspicious Activity Report (SAR) is created when Transaction Monitoring detects high-risk behavior.
 Every customer with risky activity will be reviewed frequently.
 If the transaction that seems suspicious has repeated more than once, financial institutions may break the relationship with such customers.
 More than one SAR is created for such customers, which may be of interest to law enforcement.
 In this case, it will most likely cause law enforcement to form a subpoena for records and documents, and processes such as questioning for suspects will also be involved.
 This process will take longer and take time.
-If a SAS file is created for False Positive transactions created by Transaction Monitoring, financial institutions will both have to spend money and waste time.
+If a SAR file is created for False Positive transactions created by Transaction Monitoring, financial institutions will both have to spend money and waste time.

-Why are there False Positive Alarms?
+Why Are There False Positive Alarms?

 Conventional Transaction Monitoring (TM) has a significant technical barrier that causes False Positive Alarms.
 TM relies on human behavior, the complexity of transactional networks, or simple models.
 The event has a simple view of tracking the rule divided into just a few dimensions to question the rule.
 It would be better to explain this situation by giving an example.
 The rule in TM can be to mark all transactions as suspect if they are between $ 10,000 and $ 11,000 within a given time frame.
 For example, if different customers made a $ 10,500 cash withdrawal for the same day, these customers seem to have the same risk because the transaction is the same, so ten of these transactions are marked as suspicious.
 But since only one is a really suspicious transaction, the rest is 90% False Positive.
 As a result, False Positive Alarms are very high because customers often experience such transactions.